i077/system/README.md

      b, boot            Build and add boot entry for the current configuration t, test            Build and activate the current configuration build           Build the current configuration
-        dry             Show what would be built under the current configuration update          Update flake inputs
+        update          Update flake inputs
     sh, shell           Spawn a devShell (use -c to specify a command) repl            Start nix repl with flake